jasp402/js-packtools/docs/en/api/v1/validateDir.md

 ?> Validate if there is a route. if not, create this route.

-!> Validate if there is a route. if not, create this route.

 | Param | Type | Default value | Description |
 | --- | --- | --- | --- |
 | **path** | `string` | `` | __ |